wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 * Wokwi sim uses "private gateway" to connect LinuxCNC to virtual ESP32 over UDP.
 Latency is high but sufficient to perform basic comms tests. <wokwigw --forward udp:58000:10.13.37.2:58000>
 * Implement speedy GDB debugging setup via Wokwi simulator
 * See console 'help' command or docs on how to configure each board

+### DISCLAIMER
+This is currently an experimental firmware and should NOT be used on any production machinery.
+If using on a machine then you should be prepared for it to break or obliterate your machine, unless you've benchtested it sufficiently.
+I accept no responsibility for any damages or injuries caused as a result of using this project.
+Use at your own risk.

 ### NOTES
 * If you're experiencing problems with serial console ensure you 'restart' the board before issuing commands.
 Initial ANSI escape codes are sent to console during setup.
 TODO implement handling Serial RTS/DTS and send ANSI escape codes on connect.
 This will be resolved soon